AndrewRathbun/extractTxtFromDocx/README.md

 ## Contributing

-Contributions to `extractTxtFromDocx` are welcome!
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes and commit them
-4. Push your changes to your fork
-5. Create a pull request
+If you find any issues with `extractTxtFromDocx` or would like to contribute to the project, please feel free to submit a pull request or open an issue on the Github repository.

 ## License